leapdeck/TopBinTrivia/README.md

 ## 📝 License

-Soccer Trivia Challenge is under the MIT license.
+TopBinTrivia is under the MIT license.
 See the accompanying [LICENSE](LICENSE) for more information.

 ## 🤝 Contributing